vivo-community/vivo-vagrant/README.md

 ~~~

 ## Notes
  * This is intended for development only.
-Change passwords if you intend to use this config for deployment.
+Change passwords if you intend to use this config for a production deployment.
- * The source at `/usr/local/vivo` is based off a [template](https://github.com/lawlesst/vivo-project-template) and under git
+ * The source at `/usr/local/vivo` is based off a [template](https://github.com/lawlesst/vivo-project-template) and under git version control.
- version control.
  * On older versions of Vagrant it might be necessary to start Vagrant with the `$ vagrant up --no-provision` flag to prevent the VIVO installation script from running each time.
  * Various other development tools, mainly Python, are installed too.
 Comment those out if they are not needed.
  * Vagrant supports virtualization utilities other than [VirtualBox](https://www.virtualbox.org/) but this package hasn't been tested with those.
 Please report back if you are using another tool with this package.

 ## Updates to VIVO and Vitro code
  * From time to time, updates will be made to the current VIVO or Vitro release.
 To make sure your VIVO Vagrant box is running the latest code.
-Login to your box, shutdown Tomcat, and checkout the latest VIVO and Vitro code from Github.
+Login to your box, shutdown Tomcat, and checkout the latest [VIVO](https://github.com/vivo-project/VIVO) and [Vitro](https://github.com/vivo-project/Vitro) code from Github.
 For example:

  ~~~
  $ sudo /etc/init.d/tomcat7 stop